 You are related to the victim and pay reasonable medical and/or funeral expenses.

-Contact Resilience’s legal advocacy department for assistance in filing for compensation at 312/663-6303, or you can call the Attorney General’s Office at 1-800-228-3368.
+Contact Resilience’s legal advocacy department for assistance in filing for compensation at 312-663-6303, or you can call the Attorney General’s Office at 1-800-228-3368.

 Victims Economic Security and Safety Act (VESSA) of 2003